Leyner-Andres-Bejarano-Palacios/graduation_project_UI/README.md

     1. execute the command "docker pull trion/ng-cli-karma"
     2. just for information, you can omit this, this is the source of the [image](https://hub.docker.com/r/trion/ng-cli-karma).

-3. Something particular that we will do with this image is mount a docker [volume](https://docs.docker.com/storage/volumes/) using a folder from our local machine, pwd in the command below is a bash command to print our current location.

-In our case the project name will be graduation-frontend.
+3. Something particular that we will do with this image is mount a docker [volume](https://docs.docker.com/storage/volumes/) using a folder from our local machine, pwd in the command below is a bash command to print our current location.In our case the project name will be graduation-frontend.
 The third command "ng serve" will get the angular app up and running

     1. docker run -u $(id -u) --rm -v "$PWD":/app trion/ng-cli-karma ng new  graduation-frontendcd